 - Dual ice tool loops with bungee tie-offs.

 This is a quite small pack and the lack of the bottom entrance (or bottom compartment) is not such a big deal.
-But the rain cover is another issue, this is a big no for me.
 The back mesh is such that it is not good for winter use, bear this in mind, if the snow gets there you cannot get it out until it melts down and you become wet.

-But if you want a pack with more essential features, I would warmly suggest reading my review of the Stratos 34 which has been modified in 2017.
-Some of its features you have seen in the table above.
+But if you want a pack with more essential features, I would warmly suggest reading my review of the Stratos 34 which has been modified recently.

 Thank you for reading.
 I hope this text has been useful to you, please share it with others.
 In the case of comments and questions, please use the comment box below.
 I wish you a pleasant day.